flingo64/PhotoStation-Upload-Lr-Plugin/Readme.txt

 - different Publish options (Published Collection dialog):
 	- Normal:
 	  publish unpublished photos to target Album in target PhotoStation
 	- CheckExisting:
-	   Unpublished photos will not be published, but will be checked whether already existing in the target Album and if so, set them to 'Published'.
+	  Unpublished photos will not be published, but will be checked whether they already exist in the target Album and if so, set them to 'Published'.
 	  This operation mode is useful when initializing a new Published Collection: if you have exported the latest version of thoses photos before to the defined target but not through the newly defined Published Collection (e.g. via Export).
 	  CheckExisting is 15 to 30 times faster than a Normal Publish, since no thumbnail creation and upload is required.
-	   Note, that CheckExisting can not determine, whether to photo in the target Album is the latest version.
+	  Note, that CheckExisting can not determine, whether the photo in the target Album is the latest version.
 	- CheckMoved:
-	  Check if any photo within a Published Collection have moved locally and if so, mark them to 're-publish' If your Published Collection is to be tree-mirrored to the target Album it is important to notice when a photo was moved locally between directories, since these movements have to be propagated to the target Album (i.e., the photo has to be deleted at the target Album at its old location and re-published at the new location).
+	  Check if any photo within a Published Collection has moved locally and if so, mark them to 're-publish' If your Published Collection is to be tree-mirrored to the target Album, it is important to notice when a photo was moved locally between directories, since these movements have to be propagated to the target Album (i.e., the photo has to be deleted at the target Album at its old location and re-published at the new location).
 	  Unfortunately, Lightroom will not mark moved photos for 're-publish'.
 Therefore, this mode is a workaround for this missing Lr feature.
-	  To use it, you have to set at least one photo 're-publish', otherwise you won't be able to push the "Publish" button.
+	  To use it, you have to set at least one photo to 're-publish', otherwise you won't be able to push the "Publish" button.
-	  CheckMoved is very fast (>100 photos/sec) since it only check locally whether the local path of a photo has changed in comparison to its published location.
+	  CheckMoved is very fast (>100 photos/sec) since it only checks locally whether the local path of a photo has changed in comparison to its published location.
 There is no communication to the PhotoStation involved.

 - deletion of published photos, when deleted locally (from Collection or Library)